 Emma Sewell trained at Trinity College of Music where she studied voice with Laureen Livingstone.
 Emma is a very versatile singer and since leaving college has enjoyed success in the worlds of musical theatre, operetta and opera.
 Notable musical theatre work includes a national tour of The Sound of Music, understudying the role of Maria Rainer, and Into the Woods, where she undertook the role of Snow White and understudied the roles of Cinderella and Rapunzel.
 Recently she made her West End debut understudying the role of Opera Guild Lady in the musical Lend Me a Tenor at the Gielgud Theatre, Shaftesbury Avenue.
 Her Gilbert & Sullivan roles have been Edith in Pirates of Penzance, Peep Bo in The Mikado, and Mad Margaret in Ruddigore.
 In April 2011 Emma travelled to New York to take part in the finals of the strongly contested Lotte Lenya Competition where she was awarded 2nd place and a cash prize.
 Emma is hugely grateful to the Kurt Weill Foundation for their continued support and encouragement.
 Most recently, she worked on Les Misérables for Pimlico Opera, their yearly prison project--an experience not soon forgotten, working alongside prisoners and professionals alike.
 This summer Emma in undertaking the role of Masha in Queen of Spades with Grange Park Opera, as well as appearing in their production of Eugene Onegin.

-Comfortable in many different performance styles, soprano Hallie Silverston most recently spent time in Los Angeles performing the roles of Johanna in Sweeney Todd and Despina in Così fan tutte with Pacific Opera Project.
-She also performs across North America as a back-up singer for Florence Henderson in her touring show All the Lives of Me and for the "Rock Docs" which debuted at the Kennedy Center as part of the Milken Institute Faster Cures campaign.
-Other roles include Xenia (Boris Godunov), Julie Jordan (Carousel), Magnolia (Showboat), Anne Egerman (A Little Night Music), Adina (L’elisir d’amore), Sandrina (La finta giardiniera), Lauretta (Gianni Schicchi), Belinda (Dido and Aeneas), Mademoiselle Silberklang (The Impresario), and Papagena (Die Zauberflöte).
-She has performed with companies including the Utah Festival Opera, Indianapolis Opera, YardArts Opera, the NYC Family Opera Initiative, the Geva Theatre Center, and Mercury Opera Rochester, and she has been featured in concert with the Indianapolis Symphony Orchestra (with Sandi Patty, Maureen McGovern, and Ann Hampton Callaway), the Indianapolis Chamber Orchestra, and the Bay View Symphony.
-She has also been featured in readings of the new musical plays Poetic License (with Joanna Gleason, Chris Sarandon, and Donald Corren), and Pandora's Box (with Cady Huffman, Kerry Butler, and James Patrick Stuart).
-Silverston can also be heard on the GPR Records 2012 release of Goodnight Moon, Runaway Bunny, and Babar (narrated by Catherine Zeta-Jones and Michael Douglas).
-Upcoming projects include performing the role of Elvira in L'Italiana in Algeri with Wendy Taucher Dance Opera Theater in Martha's Vineyard and continued performances with Florence Henderson.
+Soprano Hallie Silverston performs across North America as a back-up singer for Florence Henderson in her touring show All the Lives of Me and for "Rock Docs" which debuted at the Kennedy Center as part of the Milken Institute Faster Cures campaign.
+Roles include Johanna (Sweeney Todd), Julie Jordan (Carousel), Magnolia (Showboat), Anne Egerman (A Little Night Music), Adina (L'elisir d'amore), Sandrina (La finta giardiniera), Despina (Così fan tutte), Elvira (L'italiana in Algeri), Xenia (Boris Godunov), Lauretta (Gianni Schicchi), Belinda (Dido and Aeneas), and Papagena (Die Zauberflöte).
+Silver has performed with such companies as Utah Festival Opera, Indianapolis Opera, Pacific Opera Project, YardArts Opera, NYC Family Opera Initiative, Geva Theatre Center, and Mercury Opera Rochester, and has been featured in concert with the Indianapolis Symphony Orchestra, the Indianapolis Chamber Orchestra, and the Bay View Symphony.
+She has also been featured in readings of the new musical plays The Five Thousand Fingers of Dr. T and Poetic License.
+Silverston can be heard on the GPR Records 2012 release of Goodnight Moon, Runaway Bunny, and Babar (narrated by Catherine Zeta-Jones and Michael Douglas).
+She recently debuted with members of the Greenwich Symphony as the soprano soloist in Handel's Messiah as part of the St. Catherine of Siena concert series, and will return to perform the soprano solos in the Bach Magnificat this season.
 Hallie is a graduate of the Eastman School of Music (M.M.) and the University of Oregon (B.M), and she resides in New York City. www.halliesilverston.com

 Norwegian mezzo-soprano Maija Skille has a dramatic voice with promising range and a rare depth, agility and timbre.
 She graduated in December 2009 with the highest honors from the opera education at The Sibelius Academy in Helsinki, Finland.
 The same year she won the 1st Prize in the prestigious Finnish Merikanto Singing Competition and in 2008 she was awarded the 3rd Prize in the Lotte Lenya Competition in New York.
 In July 2010 she made her international opera debut as Bradamante in Händel's Alcina at Teatro Municipal de Santiago in Chile, with conductor Federico Maria Sardelli and director Marcelo Lombardero.
 Her credits also include operatic roles such as Polinesso in Handel's Ariodante, Zita in Puccini's Gianni Schicchi, 3rd Lady in Mozart's The Magic Flute, Fidalma in Cimarosa's Il matrimonio segreto, and Sorceress in Purcell's Dido and Aeneas.
 Skille is a big fan of musical theatre and was a great success as Mrs. Lovett in Sondheim's Sweeney Todd in Trondheim, Norway, in 2011.
 She has also played Jessie in Mahagonny Songspiel in Bodø, Norway.
 In fall 2012, she is singing 3rd Lady in The Magic Flute at Komische Oper Berlin.
 Maija Skille is much in demand for the oratorio repertoire such as Verdi's Requiem, Handel's Messiah, Bach's Christmas Oratorio, Rossini's Petite Messe Solennelle and Pergolesi's Stabat Mater. www.maijaskille.com